Qatar Marks World Day Against Trafficking In Persons 2025

 He affirmed that the Ministry of Labour places top priority on addressing human trafficking and forced labour, in alignment with Qatar's Third National Development Strategy (2024-2030).
 With Qatar a major destination for migrant workers, the ministry has adopted a range of proactive measures to prevent exploitation and uphold a fair and lawful working environment.

 Tunon praised Qatar's progress, including legal reforms to the sponsorship system, enhanced complaint mechanisms, and expanded services for victim support.
-He described the 2024-2026 National Plan as“a comprehensive document grounded in local realities and a deep understanding of the structural risks facing some workers.”
+He described the 2024-2026 National Plan as "a comprehensive document grounded in local realities and a deep understanding of the structural risks facing some workers."
+He stressed the importance of a victim-centred approach that respects victims' choices and rights while maintaining strong accountability.

+He also noted that trafficking prevention is a shared responsibility requiring sustained, coordinated action.
+Qatar's experience, he added, illustrates what can be achieved through political will, institutional collaboration, and openness to international partnerships.
+As the new national plan is implemented, the ILO reaffirmed its full support for Qatar's human rights-based approach and its efforts to create a safe and fair working environment for all.

 Legal Disclaimer: